openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 Instead of adding these two flows, we will add flows to match on the states of the TCP segments.

-We will send the TCP connections setup segments namely: syn, syn-ack and ack between hosts 192.168.0.2 in the "left" namespace and 10.0.0.2 in the "right" namespace.
+We will send the TCP connection setup segments namely: syn, syn-ack and ack between hosts 192.168.0.2 in the "left" namespace and 10.0.0.2 in the "right" namespace.